scottmk/ti4-reference/docs/factions/pok/cabal.md

     ---
     ### **Devour**

-    <span style="font-variant:small-caps;">Capture</span> your opponent's non-structure units that are destroyed during combat.
+    Capture your opponent's non-structure units that are destroyed during combat.

     ### **Amalgamation**